Adult Cradle Cap: Information, Treatment, And More

-Cradle cap can also affect the areas behind the ears, forehead and other parts of the body.
+Cradle cap can also affect the areas behind the ears, forehead, and other parts of the body.
 The condition usually presents as red or yellow flaky and irritated looking skin.

 The cause of cradle cap isn’t really known.
 Some doctors think the condition is caused by overactive oil glands or by a fungal infection.
 Cradle cap is not caused by poor hygiene and is not contagious.

-Cradle Cap Treatment
+Baby Cradle Cap Treatment

 Cradle cap treatment is pretty straightforward, but if the condition doesn’t go away or you’re concerned about your baby, please contact your doctor for other options that could help to resolve the problem.

 - Gently massage your baby’s scalp with your fingers and/or a soft brush to loosen dry and scaly skin.
 You can do this before and after shampooing.

-- Shampoo your baby’s head daily or as needed with a mild baby shampoo (unless your doctor recommends something stronger) and be sure to rinse out all the shampoo and soap from the scalp and hair and dry with a soft towel
+- Shampoo your baby’s head daily or as needed with a mild baby shampoo (unless your doctor recommends something stronger) and be sure to rinse out all the shampoo and soap from the scalp and hair and dry with a soft towel.

 - Repeat the process until the skin irritation is gone.

-- Use your fingers or a soft-bristled cradle cap brush and gently massage your baby’s scalp to help prevent the build up of scaly skin.
+- Use your fingers or a soft-bristled cradle cap brush and gently massage your baby’s scalp to help prevent the build-up of scaly skin.